Ammer Saddle

 What’s the best time to visit?

-The best times to visit are during the spring and early fall when the weather is mild and the flora is vibrant.
+The best times to visit are typically spring and autumn when the weather is mild and the landscapes are particularly beautiful.

 Is it wheelchair accessible?